 - Audience.
 More than two-thirds of Americans still read print magazines, and many of them rarely or never read their preferred materials online.
 In some cases, printed magazines are the only way to reach your target audience.
 In others, it’s an easy way to distinguish yourself from your competitors.

 - Distribution.
 Magazine distribution also gives you more autonomy than online publication.
 Rather than relying on social sharing or digital advertising, you can manually deliver your printed magazines to organizations and locations where you want them distributed.
+Well offset printing new york are always preferable for any kind of printing work.

 - Reputation.
 Depending on what you’re writing and publishing, a printed magazine may improve your reputation.
 It’s much more work to put together a magazine than it is to create a blog, so people may take you more seriously.